vlle1/styrdokument/jamlikhetspolicy/body_en.md

 Material must be made available in the languages ​​and to the extent specified in the [Information dissemination policy] (https://styrdokument.datasektionen.se/informationsspridningspolicy).
 Responsibility

-The ultimate responsibility for compliance with the policy lies on the chapter president, the Chairman of the Equality Committee, the Safety officer and the Board.
+The ultimate responsibility for compliance with the policy lies on the chapter president, the Chairman of the Equality Committee, the Safety official and the Board.
 Other documents

 [THS JML-policy] (http://mit-kth.se/wp-content/uploads/2017/01/THS-JML-policy_reviderad.pdf)